VariantSync/trace-boosting-eval/README.md

 Particularly, the algorithm can be used for projects with multiple product variants.
 There, it can improve the accuracy and efficiency of the tracing process by exploiting reliable manual knowledge.

+In our experiment, we employed the feature traces computed as ground-truth by VEVOS and used them to assign mappings to randomly chosen nodes in the artifact trees which represent the variants' source code.
+We ran each experiment without proactive traces mapped onto the nodes (0%) and increased the amount of available information.
+Furthermore, we performed this experiment with increasing numbers of compared variants, both as noted in the properties-file (in [data](data)).

+In each run, the variants are randomly generated (invocation of ``prepareVariants()`` in [RQRunner](src/main/java/org/variantsync/boosting/eval/experiments/RQRunner.java)) and evaluated based on the increasing amounts of feature traces, which are randomly distributed and assigned to nodes of the artifact trees, for each increase of available proactive feature trace annotations.
+After having propagated the proactive traces for the boosting effect, the boosted algorithm determines feature annotations for each remainingnode.

+Finally, in this experiment, we compare (``compareMappings()`` in [Evaluator](src/main/java/org/variantsync/boosting/eval/experiments/Evaluator.java)) the agreement of the ground truth data and the mapping determined by the boosted algorithm, on whether a node should be present a variant.
+If ground truth and mapping align we count it as true positive or negative (the latter if the node is removed).
+If the ground truth keeps the node while the mapping would remove it, we count it as false negative, and vice versa.

 ## Obtaining this Artifact
 Clone the repository to a location of your choice using [git](https://git-scm.com/docs/git-clone):